A Machine Learning Health System to Integrate Care for Substance Misuse and HIV Treatment and Prevention Among Hospitalized Patients

 Health Care Theme

-- Develop, train, and test an ML classifier with high sensitivity (0.8) and specificity (0.8) to identify risk for HIV acquisition or transmission among hospitalized patients with substance misuse.
+- Develop, train, and test an ML classifier to identify risk for HIV acquisition or transmission among hospitalized patients with substance misuse.